bitcoin-express/bitcoin-express-server/docs/getTransactions.md

 **Query parameters**

-A *currency* indicating if we want to retrieve only the balance of one currency.

 An *auth* string token that matches with the merchant's account.

 An *offset* integer to retrieve from the beginning of the data set [default to zero].